Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 If the monk Xiao Xingchen, Baoshan Sanren’s disciple, A-Qing’s unfailing protector, was forced against his will to occupy the body of another… He was not like Wei Wuxian, for whom selfishness may as well be a second layer of skin.
 He was not like Xue Yang.

 Xiao Xingchen had never had to feel that his life was half-lived.
-He had never been jailed, never been locked up as Xue Yang must have before the Jin sect leader abolished omega houses.
+He had never been jailed, never been locked up as Xue Yang must have before the Jin sect leader abolished kunze houses.

 He knew his voice was sorrowful; he knew, as well, that Xue Yang would understand his meaning.

-Then he was a man, already, when the great sects elected to set him free.
+Then he was a man already when the great sects elected to set him free.
 His whole childhood gone without feeling the sun on his skin, his teenage years behind him without the freedom to wade into water, a sibling’s hand in his.

 “I always wondered,” Xue Yang said.